-In a flexible workplace, people are no longer tied to desks in an office.
+Location flexibility: People are no longer tied to desks in an office.

-Across offices: Facilitating employees to work in different offices or through the use of co-working spaces.
+Facilitating employees to work in different offices or through the use of co-working spaces.

-Flexitime: Employees can alter their start and finish times while working a set number of hours a week.
+Employees can alter their start and finish times while working a set number of hours a week.
 They can start early and finish early or vice versa.

-Work done: Some organizations go further, by not measuring hours spent but trusting people to get their work done whenever they want.
+Some organizations go further, by not measuring hours spent but trusting people to get their work done whenever they want.

-Four-day weeks: More and more organizations are moving to a four-day week, knowing that the 5 day week isn’t necessary for productivity.
+More and more organizations are moving to a four-day week, knowing that the 5 day week isn’t necessary for productivity.
 In 2020, Buffer moved to a 4 day week for 6 months and found it resulted in lower stress levels increased happiness.